 Responsibilities of an RA

-As an Office of Residence Life and Housing staff member, RAs are responsible for administrative tasks such as promptly reporting incidents, facility concerns, meeting regularly with your Resident Director and completing necessary paperwork.
+As an Office of Residence Life staff member, RAs are responsible for administrative tasks such as promptly reporting incidents, facility concerns, meeting regularly with your Residence Director, and completing necessary paperwork.

 All candidates hired for the RA positions will be required to attend an RA preparation class during the fall semester on Friday afternoons or evenings.